 Motorcycles provide riders the opportunity to cruise along an open road with the setting sun at their backs while wind whips along all sides of them.
 For many, it’s a breath of freedom that isn’t available anywhere else.
-But idealistic imagery aside, are the risks of owing worth the potential danger?
+Idealistic imagery aside, are the risks of owning worth the potential danger of a motorcycle accident?

 Types of Motorcycles Fit Different Motorcyclists

-Sportbikes are the sleek, fast rides you might imagine come off the set of a Fast and Furious film.
+Sportbikes: These are the sleek, fast motorcycles you might imagine come off the set of a Fast and Furious film.
 These are for the adrenaline junky who enjoys a powerful engine.
 But with great speed comes great risk.
-Sportbikes are among the most to own, although it’s not clear whether the danger comes from the speed of the bike or the riskiness of the rider.
-It may be a combination of the two.
+Sportbikes are among the most to own due to their capabilities providing the opportunity for riders to place themselves in especially dangerous situations.

 The Cost of Owning a Motorcycle

 Regardless of which option you go with, motorcycles can cost more to maintain than a car since they require service and maintenance more often.
-Tires can be especially expensive, costing about $400 to $600 a pair, which should be replaced every 4,000 to 11,000 miles, depending on your riding style.
+Motorcycle maintenance costs can include tires, which can be especially expensive, ranging in price from about $400 to $600 a pair.
+Tires should be replaced every 4,000 to 11,000 miles, depending on your riding style.

-Gasoline is often less expensive for motorcycles since they can get a higher number of miles per gallon.
+Gasoline is often less expensive for motorcycles since they can get more miles per gallon.
 On average, cars get 23.6 miles per gallon, while the average motorcycle gets about 50 to 60 miles per gallon.
 That’s over twice as many miles for the same amount of gasoline, or better, less than half the price of a single gallon of fuel.

-Although motorcyclists are not required to while riding in all states, it’s a good idea to wear one anyway.
+Although motorcyclists are not required to wear a helmetwhile riding in all states, it’s a good idea to wear one anyway.
 In Florida, motorcyclists over the age of 21 only need to wear a helmet if they are not covered by insurance for at least $10,000.00 in medical benefits for injuries caused by a crash while operating the motorcycle.

 A can cost about $300 to $600, depending on the style.
 Other protective gear may cost about $600 or more.
 In the event of an accident, there will only be a few layers between your skin and hot asphalt.
 The layers you choose matter, and the money spent on them will be worth saving your life.